technikks/scrimbaIntroJavaScriptCodingChallenges/README.md

 Building from Challenge 1, update variable to use const.
 * Changed variable "breed" to use const since it's not a variable being reassigned.

+## Challenge 3: Strings in JavaScript
+Given two variables with strings assigned to them, console both with space in between the strings.